Quantum theory for edge current and noise in two-dimensional topological superconductors: Application

 We now turn our attention to the results obtained for noise.
-Figures~\ref{fig:QWZcurrentnoise}(c) and (d) give edge and bulk noise at a function of~$\mu$, for various values of frequency $\omega$.
-We observe several notable characteristics: (i)~contrary to bulk current which is equal to zero, bulk noise is non-zero; (ii) bulk noise is two orders of magnitude smaller compared to edge noise for the set of parameters we use; (iii)~bulk noise exhibits peaks at positions $\mu$ for which the Chern number changes its value, meaning that it behaves like a kind of topological susceptibility; (iv)~edge noise is non-zero only when Chern number is non-zero.
+Figures~\ref{fig:QWZcurrentnoise}(c), \ref{fig:QWZcurrentnoise}(d), \ref{fig:QWZtemp}(a) and \ref{fig:QWZtemp}(b) give edge and bulk noises as a function of~$\mu$.
+We observe several notable characteristics: (i)~contrary to bulk current which is equal to zero, bulk noise is non-zero; (ii) bulk noise is two orders of magnitude smaller than edge noise for the set of parameters we use; (iii)~bulk noise exhibits peaks at positions $\mu$ for which the Chern number changes its value, meaning that it behaves like a kind of topological susceptibility; (iv)~edge noise is non-zero only when Chern number is non-zero.
 These characteristics can be physically justified.
 Property (i) results from the thermal contribution to the noise.
-Indeed, since the bulk noise is calculated at finite temperature, it does not vanish as the bulk current does.
-Nevertheless, since ingap edge states contribute to edge noise but not to bulk noise, the latter one is expected to be negligible compared to the former one.
+Indeed, since the bulk noise is calculated at finite temperature, it does not vanish like the bulk current does.
+Nevertheless, since ingap edge states contribute to edge noise but not to bulk noise, the latter is expected to be negligible compared to the former.
 This explains property (ii).
 With regard to (iii), since the Chern number is a topological invariant, it is a bulk property.
-It is therefore not surprising that it exists a link between Chern number and bulk noise.
+It is therefore not surprising that a link between the Chern number and bulk noise exists.
+By looking to the frequency and temperature dependence of the edge and bulk noises, displayed in Figs.~\ref{fig:QWZcurrentnoise} and \ref{fig:QWZtemp}, one observes that the noise decreases when the frequency $\omega$ increases while it increases when the temperature $T$ increases.
+It can be understood through the Johnson-Nyquist relation at equilibrium which reads $S(\omega)=2\hbar\omega N(\omega)G_\text{ac}(\omega)$, where $G_\text{ac}(\omega)$ is the ac-conductance and $N(\omega)$, the Bose-Einstein distribution function.
+At constant temperature, this relation explains why the noise decreases when frequency increases.
+At zero frequency, it transforms into $S(0)=2k_BTG_\text{dc}$, explaining why the noise increases with temperature.
+Note that it is a power law dependence with $T$ rather than a linear one because the dc-conductance $G_\text{dc}$ also varies with $T$.
+The detailed structure of the bulk noise at very low temperature, i.e. for $k_BT<0.1 t$, and the relation between the derivative of the edge current and the Chern number will be discussed in Sec.~\ref{summary}.

 In summary, in equilibrium, the bulk noise can be seen as a kind of topological susceptibility, which exhibits peaks every time the Chern number undergoes a value change, whereas the edge noise is related to the conductance, itself related to the Chern number.
 The peak height in the bulk noise is proportional to the derivative of the Chern number according to $\mu$.
 It explains why the height of the bulk noise peak at $\mu=0$ is equal to two times the height of the bulk noise peaks at $\mu=\pm 2t$ (see Fig.~\ref{fig:QWZcurrentnoise}(d)).